MuNuChapterHKN/GitMasterclass/source/FAQ/Part1.md

 ### FAQ004
-What is the role of the "git push" command in Git?
+What is the role of the "git push" command in Git? to upload local repository content to a remote repository

 ### FAQ005
 How do you create a new branch in Git?